CatherineLE/Stackoverflow/README.md

 # Stackoverflow
-Questions Auto-Classification with Log Regression Model Deployed with API on Flask
+Questions Auto-Classification Log Regression Model - Deployed to an API with Flask

 The main steps are: